 My work, across the full range of my practice, is grounded in generosity.
-I strive to invite, include, and inspire, and to make arts and culture experiences more rewarding for more people.
+I strive to dismantle the structures of exclusion and remove barriers to invitation, participation and inspiration.
+Simply put, I work to make arts and culture institutions, collections, and experiences more rewarding for more people.

-I help arts and culture organizations to embed this spirit in their cultures, evaluate opportunities in the present, and embrace what is possible for the future.
+I help organizations to embed this spirit in their cultures, creating new perspectives on opportunities in the present and what is possible for their futures.

 He shares his expertise in visual art and cultural heritage, community development, and program implementation via teaching, conferences and panels, media appearances, and both mass market and scholarly writing.